exceedsystem/vscode-macros/README.md

 # VSCode Macros

-## Add a simple JavaScript macro features to your VSCode
+## Add a scripting macro feature to your VSCode

-The 'vscode-macros' makes creating, using, and debugging VSCode macros very easy.
+Improves work efficiency and productivity by automating inefficient text editing operations.

 ### Features

-* You can write your macro in javascript.
+* You can write your macro in JavaScript.
 * You can use the VSCode extension API in your macros.
-(But has restrictions according to the specification of the API.)
+   (There are some limitations due to API specifications.)
 * You can use the Node.js modules in your macros.
-* You can run your macro from the command palette or shortcut keys.
-(If you assign shortcut keys to the commands.)
+* You can run your macros from the command pallette and shortcut keys.
 * You can manage your macros by units of files.
 * You can debug your macro on the debugger of the VSCode.